-A quick guide to training volunteers
+A guide to volunteer training

 Training volunteers is an essential part of running a charity.

-However, training volunteers is not just about making the role easier for themselves.
-It can also help you to manage risk effectively and minimise the chances of a claim being made against your charity.
+A well-trained, capable volunteer has the ability and opportunity to thrive in their charitable role, as opposed to a recruit who may lack confidence, not feel a part of the team, and experiences a sense of overwhelm due to a lack of adequate training.
+However, training volunteers is not just about making the role easier for themselves – it also helps you to manage risk effectively and minimise the chances of a claim being made against your charity.

 Protecting against volunteer risks